Labeling regions in deformations of graphical arrangements: Extended Shi arrangements

 As in~\cite{Athanasiadis-Linusson}, for each $i\in\{1,2,\ldots,n\}$ we define $f(i)$ as the position of the leftmost element of the continuous component of~$i$.
 We call the resulting $(f(1),f(2),\ldots,f(n))$ the {\em $\beta$-parking function} of the region.
 For example, in Example~\ref{ex:athanalin} we have $f(1)=2$, $f(2)=f(4)=1$ and $f(3)=f(5)=6$.
 The proof of Athanasiadis and Linusson showing that we may reconstruct the diagram from its $\beta$-parking function still applies: we insert the components in increasing order of the position of the left end of their components and we interlace the rest of the inserted component with the already inserted components in such a way that no pair of nested arcs is formed.
 It seems hard to characterize the resulting $\beta$-functions in general, but they can be easily visualized, using an idea implicit in~\cite[Ch1.
 Exercise (32)(c)]{Sagan}.

-\begin{definition} Given an Athanasiadis-Linusson diagram, we define the {\em parking tree} representing it as follows: \begin{enumerate} \item Replace the labels $j$ with $j_1$, $j_2$,\ldots, $j_{\beta(j)+1}$, numbered left to right, so that we can distinguish the copies. \item The copies of the labels satisfying $f(j)=1$ become the children of the root $0$. \item We number the nodes in the tree level-by-level and in increasing order of the labels (breadth-first-search order). \item Once we inserted the copies of all labels $j$ satisfying $f(j)<i$, all copies of the labels $j$ satisfying $f(j)=i$ will be the children of the node whose number is $i$. \end{enumerate} \end{definition} The parking tree associated to the Athanasiadis-Linusson diagram shown in Figure~\ref{fig:athanalin} is the tree on the left hand side in Figure~\ref{fig:alintree}.
-The tree on the right hand side shows the numbering of the positions in a breadth-first-search order: we call this the {\em position numbering}.
+\begin{definition} Given an Athanasiadis-Linusson diagram, we define the {\em parking tree} representing it as follows: \begin{enumerate} \item Replace the labels $j$ with $j_1$, $j_2$,\ldots, $j_{\beta(j)+1}$, numbered left to right, so that we can distinguish the copies. \item The copies of the labels satisfying $f(j)=1$ become the children of the root $0$. \item We number the nodes in the tree level by level and in increasing order of the labels (breadth-first search order). \item Once we inserted the copies of all labels $j$ satisfying $f(j)<i$, all copies of the labels $j$ satisfying $f(j)=i$ will be the children of the node whose number is $i$. \end{enumerate} \end{definition} The parking tree associated to the Athanasiadis-Linusson diagram shown in Figure~\ref{fig:athanalin} is the tree on the left hand side in Figure~\ref{fig:alintree}.
+The tree on the right hand side shows the numbering of the positions in a breadth-first search order: we call this the {\em position numbering}.
 The description of such a parking tree depends on the characterization of the set of labels which can be siblings.
 This seems hard in general, but easy in the following special case.

 \begin{definition} For a sequence $\underline{\beta}=(\beta(1),\beta(2),\ldots,\beta(n))\in \mathbb{N}^n$ we define the {\em $\underline{\beta}$-extended Shi arrangement} as the hyperplane arrangement